i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/DEVELOPMENT-LOG.md

 			now it is around 100ms
 			felt snappy from <150ms
 			now it feels really snappy
-			let's see how muhc faster we can make it
+			let's see how much faster we can make it

 	DEV-0038 done